shaussler/TheoreticalUniverse/theoretical_universe/faraday_tensor/of_maxwell_equations_and_rotations.rst

    :start-after: _inc_begin_calc_⋆dR♭♭:
    :end-before: _inc_end_calc_⋆dR♭♭:

+.. }}}

 Identifying the Faraday 2--form
 -------------------------------

+.. {{{

-Summarizing the results obtained thus far, an arbitrary rotation in Minkowski space is represented with a 2--form:
+To summarize the results and observations thus far, an arbitrary rotation in Minkowski space is represented by a 2--form:

 .. include:: ../differential_operators/minkowski-space/2-forms.rst
    :start-after: _inc_begin_R♭♭:
-   :end-before: _inc_end_\R♭♭:
+   :end-before: _inc_end_R♭♭:

-We can apply the exterior derivative to this rotation or its Hodge dual, effectively calculating a torque:
+By applying the exterior derivative :math:`d` to this rotation or to its Hodge dual (effectively calculating a torque), we obtain:

 .. include:: ../differential_operators/minkowski-space/2-forms.rst
    :start-after: _inc_begin_d⋆R♭♭: